Murray and Rider host Iona - WTOP News

 New Rochelle, New York; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Rider visits the Iona Gaels after Dwight Murray Jr. scored 20 points in Rider’s 68-63 loss to the Siena Saints.
+BOTTOM LINE: Rider faces the Iona Gaels after Dwight Murray Jr. scored 20 points in Rider’s 68-63 loss to the Siena Saints.

-The Gaels have gone 6-0 in home games.
-Iona leads the MAAC averaging 76.5 points and is shooting 46.2%.
+The Gaels are 6-0 on their home court.
+Iona is the top team in the MAAC with 15.2 assists per game led by Daniss Jenkins averaging 4.8.

 The Broncs are 3-3 in MAAC play.
-Rider has a 2-9 record against opponents over .500.
+Rider has a 2-9 record against teams above .500.

 The Gaels and Broncs match up Sunday for the first time in MAAC play this season.

-TOP PERFORMERS: Daniss Jenkins is averaging 16.4 points and 4.8 assists for the Gaels.
+TOP PERFORMERS: Jenkins is shooting 44.0% and averaging 16.4 points for the Gaels.
 Nelly Junior Joseph is averaging 15.5 points over the last 10 games for Iona.

 Mervin James is averaging 12.5 points and 7.1 rebounds for the Broncs.
 Murray is averaging 15.5 points over the last 10 games for Rider.